Craig Blietz sketching from life in 1997.

 Blietz received a BS from The University of Denver.
 He continued his art and design studies at The Harrington College of Design and finished his formal studies with four years of academic training at The School of Representational Art in Chicago.
 Blietz studied privately with master draftsman and recognized Chicago figurative artist Fred Berger.
 Along with Mr. Berger, Blietz studied with recognized Chicago portrait artist Richard Halstead, and also with painter, printmaker, and illustrator John Rush.
 Several extended trips to the art centers of both Europe and the United States, with the sole purpose being the study of the great masters, has added to Blietz's extensive background and education.

-Blietz is currently represented by galleries in Michigan, New Mexico and Wisconsin.
+Blietz is currently represented by galleries in Michigan, and Wisconsin.